 JCC Susan Kanterman Book Club

 In honor of Susan Kanterman, a book club in her name celebrates Jewish culture with their weekly readings.
+Our book club is free and open to all who want to participate.
+A lending library is available for current JCC members to borrow the book club books.
 Registration, virtual meetings, and book details can be found on the Jewish Community Center’s website.

 New Voices on Classic Science Fiction Book Club